acglaz/Internship-Luthiania/2-Activities.md

 # Tasks
 During my internship I had to make severals tasks but some of them were an exchange of service to thank the university for taking me in.
+The subtitles tasks have been done withe the application Subtitle Edit
 ## Tasks link to the audiovisual project
 ### Subtile tasks
 Video files |  Audiovisual technique